CogNetSys/stabilai/docs/contributions.md

-Here’s your updated documentation with emoji-enhanced headings and the contributions from **Jaerin Lee et al.'s paper** integrated into the content.

----

 # 📊 **Contributions**

 The **Surge-Collapse Training with Entropy Dynamics** project is a collaborative effort involving the combined expertise and dedication of key contributors.
 This section delineates the distinct contributions of each author, highlighting their unique roles and collaborative synergy.